Sanu Sherpa

-Sanu Sherpa (born 1975) is a Nepalese mountaineer from, Makalu, Sankhuwasabha.
-On 21 July 2022, he became the first person to climb all of the 14 highest peaks in the world, known as the eight-thousanders, twice-over.
-He made his first ascent of all the 14 eight-thousanders between 2006 and 2019, becoming the 42nd person to do so in history.
+Sanu Sherpa (born 1975) is a Nepalese mountaineer from Makalu, Sankhuwasabha.
+On 21 July 2022, he became the first person to climb all 14 of the eight-thousanders, twice.
+He made his first ascent of all the 14 eight-thousanders between 2006 and 2019, becoming the 42nd person ever to do so.
 Before starting climbing as a porter, Sanu was previously a herdsman in Sankhuwasabha District in his early life.